manfredspitze/python-list-membership-starter/lesson-notes.md

 ### Directions
 - Read these notes and check out the related resources before you start writing any code for this lesson
+- Also try writing a simple script of your own that uses some of the different operators listed below under **Related Resources**
+- Try running some of the interactive examples under **Related Resources**

 ### Related Resources